Skip to main content

 Manual Invocation (Continue, GitLab Duo, Junie, AGENTS.md)

-Execute @.packmind/commands/create-new-use-case.md
+Execute @.packmind/commands/add-a-new-rest-endpoint.md

 The AI assistant will read the command file and follow its instructions.
 For detailed information about where commands appear for each AI assistant and all invocation methods, see Understanding Where Your Artifacts Appear.